ARTICLE I - MEMBERSHIP

 SECTION 1.
 Number.

-The officers of the Cooperative shall be a President, Vice-President, Secretary, Treasurer, and such other officers as may be determined by the board of trustees from time to time.
+The officers of the Cooperative shall be a President, Vice-President, Secretary, Treasurer, and such other officers as may be determined by the board of trustees from time to time including, but not limited to, a General Manager/Chief Executive Officer.
 The offices of Secretary and of Treasurer may be held by the same person.

 SECTION 2.
 Election and Term of Office.

 The officers shall be elected annually by and from the board of trustees at the meeting of the board of trustees held immediately after the annual meeting of the members.
 If the election of officers shall not be held at such meeting, such election shall be held as soon thereafter as conveniently may be.
-Each officer shall hold office until the first meeting of the board of trustees following the next succeeding annual meeting of the members or until his successor shall have been elected and shall have qualified.
+Each officer shall hold office until the first meeting of the board of trustees following the next succeeding annual meeting of the members or until his or her successor shall have been elected and shall have qualified.
 A vacancy in any office shall be filled by the board of trustees for the unexpired portion of the term.
+The officer position of General Manager/Chief Executive Officer shall not be a term of years, but such officer shall serve at the pleasure of the board of trustees.

 SECTION 3.
 Removal of Officers and Agents by Trustees.